Satisfaction faces: What type of companies uses these for real-time employee feedback?

 We’ve installed at big Fortune 50 companies and small family run companies with 10 people.

-It works everywhere, as long as you’re prepared to DO something with the results, i.e. try to fix what makes people press red.
+The satisfaction faces system works everywhere, as long as you’re prepared to DO something with the results, i.e. try to fix what makes people press red.

 So do employees tend to be happy, or not?